 The Epsom Derby has a habit of throwing up shock results from time to time.

 Epsom racecourse is not a regular oval, flat race track.
 It is undulating, culminating in the downhill sweep around Tattenham Corner, which is angled and cambered, and which often sees fancied horses changing lead legs, and becoming, gait-wise, crossed up.
 This robs them of momentum at a critical phase of the race.
+The final 3 furlongs to the winning post are actually on the side of a hill, which is not shown to any accuracy on TV angles.

 Once in a while, however, the lone ranger horse does cross the line first.
 In 1974, Snow Knight, a colt with next to no racing record, and a suspect temperament, was discounted in pre-race analysis, starting as a rank outsider at 50/1.
 He further dismayed everybody by dumping jockey Brian Taylor within a short period of time of him mounting in the paddock.
 This was SOP for Snow Knight, who was a fractious animal.
 Taylor swiftly remounted, none the worse for wear, and Snow Knight went to the start line, albeit still arguing with his handlers as he was led into the stalls.